Drive sales on autopilot with ecommerce-focused features

 1. Low open rates or high email deletions without reading

-If your emails consistently record low performance metrics, such as open rates or if a lot of readers delete your emails without reading them, spam filters will get triggered.
+If your emails consistently record low performance metrics, such as open rates, or if a lot of readers delete your emails without reading them, spam filters will get triggered.

-Be mindful of the frequency of your emails and the content you’ve sent in the past.
+Also, be mindful of the frequency of your emails and the content you’ve sent in the past.
 If customers start associating you with irrelevant emails that are sent too often, they’re more likely to direct them to the trash folder and damage your engagement rates.

 2. Marking emails as spam or deleting them after reading